connexcs/docs/docs/creating-user-account.md

 4. Do the following to create a user account:

     * In the `Name` text box, enter the name of the user.

-    *	From the `Audio File` drop-down list, select an audio file that contains the greeting and explains what the options on the keypad do.
-        The callers hear this interactive audio message when they dial the extension number.

     * 	(Optional) From the `Groups` drop-down list, select the name of the user group whose permissions this user must have.

     	You can repeat this step multiple times, if you want to associate the user with multiple user groups.
 For more information about how to create a user group, see <link to user group topic>.

     * In the `Password` text box, enter a password that the user must use, to log into the ConnexCS Control Panel.